ivy-llc/ivy/docs/partial_source/deep_dive/19_continuous_integration.rst

 #. :code:`ivy/functional/backends/b/s.py`
 #. :code:`ivy/functional/ivy/s.py`

-In case you want to run all the Ivy Core Tests, there is a manually-triggered workflow available `here <https://github.com/unifyai/ivy/blob/master/.github/workflows/test-ivy-core-manual.yml>`_ that can be dispatched from the `Actions <https://github.com/unifyai/ivy/actions>`_ tab.
+In case you want to run all the Ivy Core Tests, a manually-triggered workflow is available `here <https://github.com/unifyai/ivy/blob/master/.github/workflows/test-ivy-core-manual.yml>`_ that can be dispatched from the `Actions <https://github.com/unifyai/ivy/actions>`_ tab.

 More details about Ivy Tests are available `here <https://lets-unify.ai/ivy/deep_dive/15_ivy_tests.html>`_.